sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 Also, if some names are not provided in `input_names` and `output_names` they will be automatically generated with following template `input_{}` and `output_{}` where the content of the brackets depends on indexes and keys.

-### Selection inputs and outputs to export
+### Selection of inputs and outputs to export

-Ok that's nice, we should now start to better understand what's is possible to do with simple `torch_to_nnef` export call.
+Ok that's nice, we should now start to better understand what's possible to do with simple `torch_to_nnef` export call.

-What about if you want something that only export the `last_hidden_states` ?
+What about if you want something that only exports the `last_hidden_states` ?

 In that case you can simply wrap the model into a new `nn.Module` like so: